 - The minimum age for Pacers is 18 years old.

-- Pacer numbers will be black and match the number of your runner.
+- Pacer numbers will be red and match the number of your athlete.
 This is so we know you are part of the event.

-- Pacers must carry their own set of mandatory clothing and equipment items to match that required by the runners.
+- Pacers must carry their own set of mandatory clothing and equipment items to match that required by the 100 Miler athletes.

-- Pacers cannot meet their runner before or after the designated start locations or at intermediate points.
+- Pacers cannot meet their athlete before or after the designated start locations or at intermediate points.
 Doing so results in disqualification.

 - Competitors can use two Pacers – but only one at a time (they must change over at an Aid Station).